tbradbury/learning-site/md-posts/add-seo.md

 ```

 ## Meta data
-To improve the SEO we need to add some mata data tags to our pages that will give extra information about the page and inprove the likely hood of ranking high in search results.
+To improve the SEO we need to add some mata data tags to our pages that will give extra information about the page and inprove the likelihood of ranking high in search results.
 Next has a [**Head** component](https://nextjs.org/docs/api-reference/next/head) that makes adding elements to a pages head easy.

 **SEO Component** `components/seo/index.tsx`